 This post has been sponsored by Pfizer.

-As do many conditions, the risk for pneumococcal pneumonia increases with age and certain chronic medical conditions.
+As do many conditions, the risk for pneumococcal pneumonia increases with age and certain chronic conditions…like my asthma.

 We should understand these two important points: